jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * "href" -- The target URL is set to the HTTPS URL of the geofeed file for an IP network.
 * "type" -- "application/geofeed+csv" (see (#media_type_for_a_geofeed_link)).

-An IP network object returned by an RDAP server may contain zero, one, or multiple geofeed link objects.
+An IP network object returned by an RDAP server MAY contain zero or more geofeed link objects.
 An example scenario where more than one geofeed link object would be returned is where the server is able to represent that data in multiple languages (see the "hreflang" member of a link object).

 ## Extension Identifier